 Add up the net rents (total rents after expenses) and print the total in Box 22.
-Attach the IR3R, or your summary, to the top of page 3 of your return.
+Attach the IR3R, or your summary, to your income tax return.

 Keep your receipts with your records in case we ask to see them later.